llmware-ai/llmware/docs/contributing/contributing.md

 {: .warning}
 > Have you found a security issue?
 Then please jump to [Security Vulnerabilities](#security-vulnerabilities).

+On this page, we provide information ``llmware`` contributions.
+There are **two ways** on how you can contribute.
+The first is by making **code contributions**, and the second by making contributions to the **documentation**.
+Please look at our [contribution suggestions](#how-can-you-contribute) if you need inspiration, or take a look at [open issues](#open-issues).

 Contributions to `llmware` are welcome from everyone.
 Our goal is to make the process simple, transparent, and straightforward.

-On this page, we provide information for people interested in contributing to ``llmware``.
-This includes information on contribution areas and the contribution process.
+We are happy to receive suggestions on how the process can be improved.

 ## How can you contribute?